1ch1g05/1ch1g05/README.md

 ###

 <p align="left">Hi!
 My name's Maria and I'm a student from Computer Scientist.
-I hadn't much experience in other languages, expect HTML and CSS.
-I had a bit knowledge in Java and JavaScript.</p>
+I'm learning other languages, expect HTML and CSS, cuz I had some acknowledgment with the both.
+I had a bit knowledge in Java and JavaScript, in a basic level.</p>

 ###